Somabhadra/RAG_POC/README.md

 ## ✨ Features
 - **Document Loading**: Reads multiple `.txt` files from a folder
 - **Text Chunking**: Splits files into manageable chunks
-- **Semantic Search**: Retrieves relevant content with embeddings & stores in VDB
+- **Vdb**: Retrieves relevant content with embeddings & stores in VDB
 - **Question Answering**: Uses Microsoft’s **Phi-2** model *(can be replaced by other LLMs or Azure OpenAI for enterprise needs)*
 - **Source Attribution**: Shows which files were used for the answer
 - **Interactive CLI & Streamlit UI**